Rikol137/Awesome-Books-ES6/README.md

 ## Acknowledgments

-- Learning to code is learning to create and innovate
+- Thanks to the Microverse team for the motivation and the learning tools
+- Thanks to the Code Reviewer(s)

 ## 📝 License